 We are still bowled over by the tastes and flavour of Palestinian food, and the expertise of the farming communities who, year after year, share their harvests with us.
 Their love of good food and the way it has of bringing people together, inspires and delights us as much as ever.

 Of course, Zaytoun is not the same company as it was in those early days.
-Although we focussed only on olive oil in the beginning, we now sell several products grown by different farming communities in Palestine.
-These products are now widely available from high street shops – from delicatessens to Fairtrade stores and wholefood retailers.
-We no longer drive around the country in rented vans to deliver these products ourselves (though we had a lot of fun doing so!), instead benefitting from a network of wholesalers.
+Although we focussed only on olive oil in the beginning, we now sell a range of products sourced from various producing communities in Palestine.
+These products are now widely available from high street shops – from delis to fair trade stores and whole food retailers.
+We no longer drive around the country in rented vans to deliver these products ourselves (though we had a lot of fun doing so!), instead benefitting from a network of valued wholesalers with whom we have forged long-term relationships.

-Our team has grown from our original four to nine people, each one bringing a unique mix of expertise, skills and dedication to support our mission.
-We are also grateful to be supported by board members who bring a wealth of commercial experience along with backgrounds in social enterprise, Fairtrade and Palestine solidarity.
+Our team has grown and each new person brings a unique mix of expertise, skills and dedication to support our mission.
+We are grateful to be supported by board members who bring a wealth of commercial experience along with backgrounds that range of social enterprise, Fairtrade to those with a deep understanding of Palestine.

 We’ve won awards for our social enterprise, as well as for our products.
 We’re delighted at the recognition that Palestinian food has received – for its exceptional quality as well as for the ethics of the supply chains that work behind the scenes to bring each product to homes and shop shelves around the country.